eitanyaffe/evo2_gcp/README.md

 ### 1. One-Time Setup

 First, build the Docker image and set up the Google Cloud Storage bucket.
-This prepares your cloud environment, uploads the Evo2 model, and syncs the source code.
+This prepares your cloud environment, uploads the Evo2 model (this may take a few minutes), and syncs the source code.

 ```bash
 # Build the Docker image and push it to Google Container Registry